Digital Darkroom

 As professional photographer I learnt how an image had to be correctly exposed and developed or postprocessed before publishing.
 No print can leave our laboratory if it displayed the least artifact or dominance.
 The most severe professor even refused pictures badly framed.
 It was a good school.

-Here are a some examples of pictures found on the web and on loan from their authors who accepted that I postprocessed them to improve their quality, often hidden in the original picture.
+Here are a some examples of pictures found on the web and on loan from their authors who accepted that I postprocessed them to improve their quality, often hidden in the original raw picture.
 Results are eloquents...

-At left a raw image of the 6 April 2000 aurora in northern France by Thierry Lambert.
-At right the green dominance was substracted, the image rotated, a sharp function applied and finally the image was composited with a second one to see the full aurora extension in the northern part of the sky.
+At left, a raw image of the 6 April 2000 aurora in northern France by Thierry Lambert.
+At right, the green dominance was substracted, the image rotated, a sharp function applied and finally the image was composited with a second one to see the full aurora extension in the northern part of the sky.
 The resulting image is more natural.

 Using CCD cameras the problem is worse as many newbies do not even process their images and publish their raw results as it with all their defects and color shifts.
 It's a pity because some simple digital processes can greatly improve their result and develop their know how.
 Too many pictures show "black eyes" around stars, due to a too heavy filtering (sharp or deconvolution), other let the blooming apparent, etc. All these defaults must be substracted.